AutoProsody: A Prosodic Feature Extraction Tool for Indian Languages: Performance Evaluation

 \subsection{Accuracy of Pitch Contour Labeling}

 As in the previous sections, the accuracy of the pitch contour labels is assessed by comparing the manual annotations with those derived from the tool.
 Manual labeling involves a careful analysis of the audio signals, where expert annotators listen to the speech and identify pitch contours by visually examining the waveform and their pitch frequency.
 The annotators mark significant points, such as rise and fall, to capture the contour patterns present in the speech.
-It is observed that the designed rules capture the shape of the pitch contours with an accuracy of approximately 99\%, as summarized in Table~\ref{tab:accuracy-pitch}.
+It is observed that the designed rules capture the shape of the pitch contours with an accuracy of approximately 99\%, as summarized in Table~\ref{tab:prosody-results}.
 The LLH label has a high error rate for English, while the L label has a high error rate for both Tamil and Hindi.
+Gujarati shows relatively higher confusion for the HL label, whereas Malayalam exhibits higher errors for the LH label.